-- Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Adobe and Photoshop are registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries. - All other trademarks are the property of their respective owners.
+- Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - Adobe and Photoshop are registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries. - All other trademarks are the property of their respective owners.